lotus321/IT-Security-Catalog-/content/README.md

 * articles without much details (like general advisories) are not included;
 * web-security is not in the scope.

 This project is running since 2010.
+Since September 2018 the project is hosted on [GitLab](https://gitlab.com/Gerkis/it-sec-catalog).

 ## Author and contributors